Forest Lake Indian Education Program

 Janeen Kasprzak, Information Systems

 6100 North 210th Street

 Forest Lake, MN 55025

-The American Indian Education Program includes a Parent Committee which is made up of parents of American Indian students in the district as well as American Indian secondary students, staff and community members.
-The Parent Committee meets monthly to discuss issues relevant to American Indian students and welcomes new members.
+The American Indian Education Program includes a Parent Committee which is made up of parents of American Indian students in the district, American Indian secondary students, staff and community members.
+We have monthly family nights to celebrate our community's strength, discuss issues relevant to American Indian students today and plan for the future!